 “There was a big demand for electronic workflows, but progress was slow because we only had limited internal resources able to create them and outsourcing was expensive,” said Martyn Coleman, IT Systems Architect, Liverpool School of Tropical Medicine.
 “It was one piece of the jigsaw we were finding difficult to fit."

-Several BPM products were trialled before LSTM came across FlowForma BPM.
+Several BPM products were trialled before LSTM came across FlowForma Process Automation.
 A successful workshop used real examples of existing workflow requirements, and convinced management and IT that they had found the missing piece.

 One particular process around travel typified the paper dependency this registered charity was trying to escape.
 Sending staff to disease endemic countries all over the world to undertake research and interventions, LSTM requires that employees assess the risks and get the appropriate level of sign off before every trip.
 Four paper forms had to be filled in, with some duplication across forms.